Hi.

 • Preheat oven to 350 degrees F.

-• Beat the granulated sugar and egg with an electric mixer for about a minute, until it thickens and gets a little paler.
-Add the vanilla, brown sugar, and butter and beat until it’s combined.
-Fold in the dry ingredients with a spatula.
+• Fold in the dry ingredients with a spatula.
 When they’re almost incorporated, add the oats.
 When the oats are almost incorporated, add the chocolate (scrape it in right off the cutting board so you don’t miss the itty-bitty flakes of chocolate on there).

-• Rotate the pans halfway through.
+• Bake for 7-9 minutes, rotating the pans halfway through.

-• The centers may not be done when you pull them out and that’s okay, let them cool completely (or as long as you can wait) on the pan.
+• The centers may not be done when you pull them out, and that’s okay; let them cool completely (or as long as you can wait) on the pan.

 What’s the most important part of a good cookie?